freddiehaddad/assembly/README.md

 # Getting Started

-Reading this document will suffice in gaining and an understanding of the topics to be covered.
+Reading this document will suffice in gaining an understanding of the topics to be covered.
 However, it is recommended to actually build the included assembly file and step through it instruction-by-instruction to test your understanding by examining various registers and memory locations.

 ## Building